OliverColeman/hivis/README.md

 ## Credits

-Concept: Phil Poronnik (University of Sydney) and Oliver Bown (University of New South Wales).
+Concept: Philip Poronnik (University of Sydney) and Oliver Bown (University of New South Wales).
-Development: Oliver Coleman, Phil Gough, Narayan Sankaran.
+Development: Oliver Coleman, Phillip Gough, Narayan Sankaran.

 This library was developed in collaboration between the School of Medical Sciences at the University of Sydney and the Interactive Media Lab in Art and Design at the University of New South Wales.
 The library was funded  by a University of Sydney Large Education Innovation grant.